Uff Da Mud Run: Frequently Asked Questions

 - You won't wait long at obstacles.
 We love racing.
 We hate waiting.
 Our history in high level adventure races has given us an extreme distaste for bottle-necks and we intend to avoid them at all costs.
 Sure you may have to wait behind a few people when you get to an obstacle, but nothing like what you'll see if you look up some of the first person videos from folks at some of the other events.
 So how can we assure this?
 Well....

 - We'll have smart starts.
-Start waves will be every 20 minutes rather than every 5.
+Start waves will be every 30 minutes (or longer) rather than every 5.
 And wave sizes will be limited so as to ensure great flow through the obstacles.
 Yeah, we probably won't make $300,000 putting on this event, but remember why we're different?
 We will add waves as necessary to let as many in on the fun as possible, but would rather turn people away that start eroding the experience of everyone, just for the sake of a little more green.

 - You'll be treated to a truly unique event.
 Sure, we'll have some fun obstacles that seem to be required elements of good mud runs.
 We've done our research.
 But we're also building this course around a specific location - the Grand Forks Greenway - home of the Red River of the North and the most brutal (perfect) mud in the history of the known universe.
 Tie your shoes tightly boys and girls.
 You won't be racing out on some remote moto-cross track or ski hill.
 You'll be right in the center of the community and everyone in town will be watching you.
 Awesome.
 We've also got some surprises that we can't tell you about that even mud running veterans will never, ever, have seen before.
 Promise.